kaxmoglan/the-modern-calligraphy-studio/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.6.2 =
+* Tweak: If the image resizing feature isn't able to work successfully due to an issue, then the GDPR setting will be disabled unless manually enabled to prevent blank images in the feed.
+* Fix: In some situations the GDPR setting was incorrectly reporting an error with image resizing.

 = 2.6.1 =
-* Fix: PHP error due to missing file.
+* Fix: Fixed PHP error related to a missing file.

 = 2.6 =
 * New: Integrations with popular GDPR cookie consent solutions added: Cookie Notice by dFactory, GDPR Cookie Consent by WebToffee, Cookiebot by Cybot A/S, Complianz by Really Simple Plugins, and Borlabs Cookie by Borlabs.
 Visit the Instagram Feed settings page, Customize tab, GDPR section for more information.